SatvikNema/midi-beat-box/README.md

 # midi-beat-box
-Midi beatbox project of headfirst java basic swing for UI
+Midi beatbox project of headfirst java with basic swing for UI